NukolLodda/NukolLodda/README.md

 however I have been practicing a little bit in Java thought non has been uploaded to Github.

-I also make occasional contents on Youtube and Tiktok and I might just showcase code there every once in a while.
+I also make occasional contents on Youtube and Tiktok(my usernames there are also NukolLodda) and I might just showcase code there every once in a while.